heyzgj/lumi/README.md

 ## Features

 ✨ **Visual Selection** - Click any element on your page to select it instantly
-📸 **Screenshot Annotations** - Capture and annotate your screen, AI sees what you see
+📸 **Screenshot Annotations** - Capture and annotate with a floating glass toolbar
-🎯 **Direct Editing** - Edit colors, text, spacing, and styles with live preview
+🎯 **Direct Editing** - Edit colors, text, spacing, and styles with live preview in a glassmorphic modal
 🤖 **AI-Powered Changes** - Natural language instructions transformed into code
-🔄 **Live Sync** - Changes apply instantly, no page refresh needed
+🔄 **Session Management** - Keep track of multiple conversations and changes
 ⚡ **Works Everywhere** - Any web app, any framework, any stack